-“Yes.” he answered, his charcoal black eyes fixed on hers.
+“Yes.”
+He answered, his charcoal black eyes fixed on hers.
 His voice was neutral, just like Ga Eul’s.
 “I stayed in my workshop, I didn’t look for a woman and I didn’t drink.”

 “Why did you keep it?”
 A strange feeling of relief filled her at the thought he had actually done as she asked.

 “Because I keep my promises.
 That applies to threats too of course.”
 He had to add that.
 She needed to understand what kind of person he was.
-“When I promise something is because I mean it.”
+“When I promise something it’s because I mean it.”

 She nodded and she poured them another cup of tea.
 She didn’t know about him, but her throat was dry and she needed to drink something.
 He took the cup too, without a word.